vodolaz095/scream/README.md

 ```

 On `Fedora 22` with `LXDE` environment, you can autostart your application
-by using the startup scripts to start `noficiation-daemon` and `scream` as the ones
+by using the startup scripts to start `notification-daemon` and `scream` as the ones
 in `contrib/.config/autostart/`.
 You need to save them to `~/.config/autostart`.

-Then, you can send notifcations to your desctop from remote\local machine using this, or analogous CURL commands
+Then, you can send notifications to your desktop from remote\local machine using this, or analogous CURL commands

 ```shell